oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_vnic_module.rst

                 <td>on success</td>
                 <td>
                                             <div>Whether the source/destination check is disabled on the VNIC.
 Defaults to `false`, which means the check is performed.
 For information about why you would skip the source/destination check, see <a href='https://docs.cloud.oracle.com/Content/Network/Tasks/managingroutetables.htm#privateip'>Using a Private IP as a Route Target</a>.</div>
+                                            <div>If the VNIC belongs to a VLAN as part of the Oracle Cloud VMware Solution (instead of belonging to a subnet), the `skipSourceDestCheck` attribute is `true`.
+This is because the source/destination check is always disabled for VNICs in a VLAN.</div>
                                             <div>Example: `true`</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>